spree/spree-guides/content/v2.2/integration/terminology.md

 ### Service Requests

 A Service Request refers to the act of sending an `HTTP POST` to an Endpoint.
 Service Requests are automatically issued to the appropriate Endpoints based on user-defined Mappings.
-Behind the scenes, a Service Request looks something like this example, taken from the [Creating Endpoints Tutorial](creating_endpoints_tutorial):
+Behind the scenes, a Service Request looks something like this example, taken from the <%= link_to "Creating Endpoints Tutorial", "integration/basic_endpoints_tutorial" %>:

 ```bash
 POST /query_price HTTP/1.1